-ALPs provides adventure based (teambuilding initiatives, high and low ropes courses) workshops that help participants develop their leadership skills.
+ALPs hires students to facilitate adventure based (teambuilding initiatives, high and low ropes courses) workshops.
+They develop valuable leadership skills.